23rd – 27th November 2020

 15:00 – 16:00 ‘Slowing down and searching for utopia’ Q&A with Professor Danny Dorling

-Halford Mackinder Professor of Geography Professor Danny Dorling (Oxford University) will take part in a Q&A session with NWSSDTP students about his recently published books ‘Slowdown‘ and ‘Finntopia‘.
+Halford Mackinder Professor of Geography Professor Danny Dorling (Oxford University) will take part in a Q&A session with NWSSDTP students (present and past!)
+Olivia Reeves-O’Toole and Dr Will McGowan, about his recently published books ‘Slowdown‘ and ‘Finntopia‘.

 Tuesday 24th November